ac952/2300-final-project/documents/design-plan.md

 Task 2: Login and add a gallery photo.

   1. Move the mouse to the Login tab in the navigation.
   2. Click on the Login tab.
   3. Select the username field by clicking on it.
   4. Enter the username (provided)
   5. Select the password field by clicking on it.
   6. Enter the password (provided)
   7. Click on the Login button.
   8. Move the mouse to the Gallery tab in the navigation.
+  9. Click on the Gallery tab.
-10. Click the add button near on the page, which allows a logged-in user to make edits via a form.
+  10. Find the button to add a photo.
-11. Click on 'upload image'.
+  11. Click the 'Choose file' button.
   12. Select image from the desktop (provided).
+  13. Click on 'Open'.
-13. Click on submit button.
+  14. Click on the 'Upload' button.

 Task 3: Determine when and where the weekly meetings are held.

   1. Move the mouse to the About tab in the navigation.
   2. Click on the About tab.
   3. Scroll through the page to find the section detailing the time and location of weekly meetings.

 #### Task 1 - Cognitive Walkthrough